cytodata/awesome-cytodata/readme.md

 - [Data-analysis strategies for image-based cell profiling](https://doi.org/10.1038/nmeth.4397) - Introduce the steps required to create high-quality image-based (i.e., morphological) profiles from a collection of microscopy images.
 - [High-content screening for quantitative cell biology](https://doi.org/10.1016/j.tcb.2016.03.008) - Describe some recent applications of HCS, ranging from the identification of genes required for specific biological processes to the characterization of genetic interactions.
 - [Microscopy-based high-content screening](https://doi.org/10.1016/j.cell.2015.11.007) - Describe the state of the art for image-based screening experiments and delineate experimental approaches and image-analysis approaches as well as discussing challenges and future directions, including leveraging CRISPR/Cas9-mediated genome engineering.
-- [Applications in image-based profiling of perturbations](https://doi.org/10.1016/j.copbio.2016.04.003) - Describes applications of image-based profiling including target and MOA identification, lead hopping, library enrichment, gene annotation and identification of disease-specific phenotypes
+- [Applications in image-based profiling of perturbations](https://doi.org/10.1016/j.copbio.2016.04.003) - Describe applications of image-based profiling including target and MOA identification, lead hopping, library enrichment, gene annotation and identification of disease-specific phenotypes
 - [Large-scale image-based screening and profiling of cellular phenotypes](https://doi.org/10.1002/cyto.a.22909) - Overview of image-based profiling, including its applications and challenges.
 - [How cells explore shape space: A quantitative statistical perspective of cellular morphogenesis](https://dx.doi.org/10.1002%2Fbies.201400011) - Discussion on the biology of cell shape changes based on quantitative descriptors.
 - [Machine learning and image-based profiling in drug discovery](https://doi.org/10.1016/J.COISB.2018.05.004) - Introduction to morphological profiling and discussion on what machine learning has to offer.
+- [Pooled genetic screens with image-based profiling](https://doi.org/10.15252/msb.202110768) - Review of the different modalities available for genetic screens and which ones are suitable for morphological profiling.

 ### Collections